addaleax/lzma-native/README.md

 You can also download the [source](http://tukaani.org/xz/) from the original author.

-You may also need a somewhat recent C++ compiler, and asynchronous compression support requires `std::thread`, which is included in C++11.
+You may also need a somewhat recent C++ compiler, and asynchronous compression support requires `std::thread`, which is included in C++11 (but is not essential for compiling).